SuchitReddi/memorywipe/README.md

+<b>This README is for users, not developers!
+Developers should check CONTRIBUTING.md, and DEVELOPMENT.md.</b>
+You can find the report and presentation of this project in "docs" folder.
 # Memory Wipe
 A linux command line utility for storage sanitization.
 Developed for IoT devices with shell access, keeping modern flash storages like SSDs in mind.